ezackr/BookBae/UserManual.md

 ## How to Install:

 BookBae is currently still under production, but will soon be available in the Android App Store.
+Once it is available, to install, simply download the app through the app store!

 ## How to Run:
+Like other apps, BookBae is run by opening the app on your android device.

 ## How to Use:
+On your first use of the app, you will need to create an account.
+Press the "Create Account" button on the landing page to begin this process.
+Once you have created your account, you will be prompted to create a profile.
+Creating a profile entails writing a short self-bio, uploading a profile picture, and selecting some of your favorite books through the Book Picker.
+With that, you are ready to begin swiping on potential matches!
+Use the navigation bar to navigate to the swiping area, and begin checking out profiles.
+If you match with another user, a chat will be created for you two in your chat section, which is accessible through the navigation bar.

 ## Known Bugs/Deficiencies:
 Known bugs can be viewed at the following link: https://docs.google.com/document/d/1kywHLT3OdfBRYAaiAyOP3Fqx1QtKbCcWqFymZPzjE6k/edit?usp=sharing